FAQs about Services

 We are passionate about empowering parents to advocate for this service and if requested to evaluate a student, we are happy to assist.

-What Funding Options are available for LIH Services?
+What Funding Options are available for LIHMT Services?

 Do you provide in-services or tailored presentations?